MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline.md

 One of the first things you need to do is enable tables that will be available to mobile users when they're using the mobile app in offline mode.
 You can disable or enable any of the supported tables for offline mode.

-To enable an table for mobile offline synchronization, follow the steps below.
+To enable a table for mobile offline synchronization, follow the steps below.

 1. Sign in to [Power Apps](https://make.powerapps.com).